H3AR7B3A7/SpringBootInAction/README.md

 [JavaConfig](https://github.com/H3AR7B3A7/SpringServletStackCode) we already saw some concepts of configuration and security.
 We will explore them further in this application.

 ## Configuration
-- **Spring conditional configuration:** Most of the Spring default configuration beans only get created when we don't provide any of our own.
+What we need to understand about **Spring conditional configuration:** Most of the Spring default configuration beans only get created when we don't provide any of our own.
 We can write our own custom conditions in Spring by implementing the Condition interface.
 There are also some standard annotations to choose from like: @ConditionalOnBean, @ConditionalOnMissingBean, ...
 Check out some more examples [here](https://iamninad.com/conditional-bean-creation-in-spring-boot/).
+- **Overriding auto-configuration:** Because of these conditionals we can create our own configuration and Spring will automatically not create the default configuration beans.